 Christmas trees left for curbside pickup will not be recycled.
 When dropping off trees for recycling, residents are asked to remove all decorations from trees.
 Flocked trees will not be accepted.

 According to Sanitation Manager Dwayne Archer, “We want to encourage the community to recycle as much as possible.Every year, we receive hundreds of Christmas trees to be recycled, but we would love to see that number grow.
 When residents recycle, whether it is cardboard, plastic, paper, yard waste, or a Christmas tree, we are able to divert more stuff away from the landfill.”

 As a reminder, throughout the year Longview residents may drop off yard waste at the City’s Compost Site.
 Acceptable items include limbs, brush, leaves, grass clippings, and pine straw.
-The mulch and compost that is produced at the Compost Site is available at no charge to City of Longview residential solid waste customers with proof of residency such as a water bill.
+The mulch and compost that is produced at the Compost Site is available at no charge to City of Longview residential solid waste customers with proof of residency such as a Driver’s License or water bill.
 Compost Site regular hours are 8:30 a.m. to 4:00 p.m., Tuesday through Saturday.
-The Compost Site will be closed for holidays on December 24 - 26, and January 2.
+The Compost Site will be closed for holidays on December 24 - 27, and January 3.

-Please contact 903-237-1250 for more information about Longview’s recycling programs or visit Recycle.LongviewTexas.gov.
+Please contact 903-237-1250 for more information about Longview’s recycling programs or visit Sanitation.LongviewTexas.gov.